 New Delhi IGI airport is biggest and busiest airport in India.
 Daily thousands of passengers arrives at New Delhi, many of those travelers are 1st timer at Delhi.
 In New Delhi .In this post I am trying to share a comprehensive guide of Delhi airport arrivals and also share all possible mode of transport to city and some common scams which you (specially foreign tourist) should be aware of.

 Delhi airport have 3 terminals.

-Currently after disembarking and before immigration have to go through document verification (Self Declaration Form, RT PCR report and Exemption certificate) .
-Also if arriving from such countries where have to go through another PCR test then have to go through test before immigration.
+Currently after disembarking and before immigration have to go through document verification (Self Declaration Form, Vaccination Certificate/RT PCR) .

 Some time when aerobridges are busy then flight parked at remote bay and passengers are ferried to terminal by bus,every thing is same but you wont find smoking zone then,after entering terminal 1st comes international transfer and then immigration.

 After immigration you will arrive Delhi Duty free,after Duty Free baggage area.There are ATM,Forex at baggage area and you will also found them at arrival hall after custom.